 1. Pandemic Unemployment Assistance (PUA)

 PUA covers individuals who are not eligible for traditional UI benefits, including the self-employed, those seeking part-time employment, individuals lacking sufficient work history, independent contractors, gig economy workers; and those who have exhausted their benefit eligibility under both traditional UI and Pandemic Emergency Unemployment Compensation.
-To apply for Pandemic Unemployment Assistance, click here.
+As with traditional UI benefits, claimants should apply for PUA in the jurisdiction where they worked, rather than where they live.
+To apply for Pandemic Unemployment Assistance,, click here.

 2. Pandemic Emergency Unemployment Compensation (PEUC)